Portfolio Management is used to select a portfolio of new product development projects to achieve th following goals:

 This overall portfolio management process is shown in the following diagram.

-Finally, this balanced portfolio that has been developed is checked against the business plan as shown below to see if the plan goals have been achieved - projects within the planned R&D investment and resource levels and sales that have met the goals.
+Once this balanced portfolio that has been developed, it is checked against the business plan to see if the plan goals have been achieved – projects within the planned R&D investment and resource levels and sales that have met the goals.
+Then the project portfolio has to be checked against the resource plan to see if it is feasible or what resource actions must be taken.

 With the significant investments required to develop new products and the risks involved, Portfolio Management is becoming an increasingly important tool to make strategic decisions about product development and the investment of company resources.
 In many companies, current year revenues are increasingly based on new products developed in the last one to three years.
 Therefore, these portfolio decisions are the basis of a company’s profitability and even its continued existence over the next several years.